openhab/openhab-addons/bundles/org.openhab.binding.airq/README.md

 ## Discovery

-Auto-discovery is not possible in this version.
+Auto-discovery is not yet supported.
-Since the binding has to be configured at least with the password of the device, auto-discovery would be of limited value anyway.

 ## Binding Configuration